in , ,

 Rock and Rapid Activity Centre

-Embark on an adrenaline-fueled adventure with your dog at your side.
-Specific dog-friendly information isn’t available, but many outdoor centres welcome dogs in certain areas.
+Enjoy an adventure with your dog.
+Many outdoor centres welcome dogs in certain areas.

 The Milky Way Adventure Park

-This thrilling attraction in North Devon offers activities like rollercoasters, rides, and live shows.
-Dogs on leads are welcome, although not in the bird of prey centre, play areas, live shows, or on the rides.
+This park offers rollercoasters, rides, and shows.
+Dogs on leads are welcome, though not in the bird of prey centre, play areas, or on rides.

 Dog Walks